(Genesis 37:1-40:23) Week Nine

 “For Israel’s three crimes, no four, I will not reverse it, because they (sell the upright for silver) and (the poor for a pair of shoes), (grinding the heads of the poor in the dust) and (pushing the lowly out of the way).”
 These verses highlight the sins of Jacob’s brothers.

 “Of all the families on the earth, only you have I intimately known.
 This is why I will punish you for all your crimes.”
 He disciplines those He loves! (paraphrase)

 Parallel scriptures by the prophet Amos regarding the continual falling away of Israel from God’s Mitzvot or commandments punctuates these scriptures.
 This is the earthly struggle for humanity, not just for Israel, but all of us!
 We all need a savior to save us from our sin!
-We will in the New Millennium, flourish under the just rule and reign of the King of Kings and Lord of Lords!
+We will flourish in the New Millennium, under the just rule and reign of the King of Kings and Lord of Lords!
 This is the eternal side of the Tapestry which will bring all of God’s best together, through the weaving of what has been broken, with the ONE who will bring the restoration of all things!
 Jesus the Messiah will finish The Tapestry of History…in Victory!